icheishvili/pyoauth/README.markdown

 --------------

 Uploading files with authentication can be painful, especially if the files are large.
-With iOAuth, it can be a bit easier.
+With pyoauth, it can be a bit easier.
 Pretend that this PHP code lives at http://example.com/upload:

     $in = fopen('php://input', 'r');